From the Presidents – Oct. 19, 2023

 Shalom Everyone!

-And for those who wish to make a difference in our own community, we highly encourage you to consider joining the Temple Beth Hillel Board of Directors next year.
+And speaking of the future, for those who wish to make a difference in our community, we highly encourage you to consider joining the Temple Beth Hillel Board of Directors next year.
 Our Board is always on the lookout for members who have ideas for the future of the temple and the ability to carry out that vision.
-And as we have discovered, serving on the Board makes us appreciate how much Temple Beth Hillel means to us and our children.
-And for those who wish to volunteer for Food for Thought this year, there is a sign up sheet in the main hallway.
+Serving on the Board makes us appreciate how much Temple Beth Hillel means to us and our children.
+And please mark your calendars for June 9, when we will be holding our annual membership meeting.
+All Temple members are of course invited.

-Finally, our next regular Shabbat Service will take place this Friday, October 20, at 7:30 p.m.
-That same evening we will also have our next Family Shabbat starting at 6:15 p.m. so please help spread the word.
-Torah Study will also continue every Saturday at 10:15 a.m. on Zoom.
-And of course, we encourage everyone to come to our wonderful Tefillah services at Religious School every Sunday at 9:30 a.m.
+Finally, our next regular Shabbat Service will take place this Friday, May 3, at 7:30 p.m.
+Family Shabbat will occur two weeks later on Friday, May 17, at 6:15 p.m. and all families are welcome to join our Israeli themed activities.
+Torah Study will take place Saturdays at 10:15 a.m. on Zoom, and the next Adult Education class will be hosted by Rabbi Dean on May 5 at 10:30 a.m..
+And of course, we encourage everyone to come to our wonderful Tefillah services at Religious School each Sunday at 9:30 a.m.
 Thank you everyone!

 If I am not for myself, who will be for me?